 So far as I am aware, the term entered apprentice occurs in operative masonry only in Scotland.
-It is commonly held that the entered apprentice was so called "because entered in the Lodge books," but this cannot be regarded as a complete explanation.
+It is commonly held that the entered apprentice was so called "because entered in the Lodge books,4 but this cannot be regarded as a complete explanation.
 The Schaw Statutes of 1598 distinguished between (i.) "receiving" an apprentice and (ii.) "entering" an apprentice; "receiving" apparently took place at the outset of his career, and "entering" at some later, but unspecified, date, presumably at the expiration of seven years' servitude.
 The Statutes further provided that the name of the apprentice and the date of his "receiving" should be booked, and that, in due course, the date of his "entering" should be booked.
 Thus "entering" could hardly have meant simply that his name was entered in a book, as that had also been done when he was "received".
-It related, more probably, to his admission or entry into the ranks of the time-expired or fully qualified apprentices.
-The term "entered apprentice" occurs in the forms "enterprentice" and "interprintice".
-Enter and inter are both Scottish forms of entire, so that the term may have denoted entire apprentice, i.e., complete or fully qualified apprentice.
+It related, more probably, to his admission or entry into the ranks of the time-expired or fully qualified apprentices. term "entered apprentice" occurs in the forms "enterprentice" and "interprintice".6 Enter and inter are both Scottish forms of entire, so that the term may have denoted entire apprentice, i.e., complete or fully qualified apprentice.

 Three pieces of evidence may be cited in support of this opinion.
-First, a Minute of the Aitchison's Haven Lodge, dated 2nd January, 1600, records that Andrew Patten was ''enterit prenteis to John Crafurd his maister ''•7 as a Minute of 7th June, 1599, records that Andrew Patten had served six years of his apprenticeship at that date, it follows that he had served about seven years when he was entered.
-Secondly, a Minute of the Lodge of Edinburgh, dated 3rd February, 1601, records that Andrew Hamilton, apprentice to John Watt, was "enterit . . . as past prenteis to the said Johnne Wat his m[aiste]r''.9 This clearly shows that Andrew Hanilton had served his time before being "entered".
-Thirdly, Article XIV. of the Regius MS. requires
+First, a Minute of the Aitchison's Haven Lodge, dated 2nd January, 1600, records that Andrew Patten was "enterit prenteis to John Crafurd his maister" as a Minute of 7th June, 1599, records that Andrew Patten had served six years of his apprenticeship at that date,8 it follows that he had served about seven years when he was entered.
+Secondly, a Minute of the Lodge of Edinburgh, dated 3rd February, 1601, records that Andrew Hamilton, apprentice to John Watt, was "enterit . . . as past prenteis to the said Johnne Wat his m[aiste]r".9 This clearly shows that Andrew Hamilton had served his time before being "entered".
+Thirdly, Article XIV. of the Regius MS. requires ship of seven years, except by special permission, the period at Aberdeen in 1670 was three years.
+At Glasgow, in the early seventeenth century, the usual period appears to have been two years, to judge by the following:-

-". . . if that the master a prentice have,

-Entirely then that he him teach."
+". . . if that the master a prentice have, Entirely then that he him teach."